henrikstengaard/hstwb-installer/README.md

 * Clone git repository.
 * Click 'Download ZIP' and extract files.

-Note: Cloning git repository or 'Download ZIP' doesn't include packages and must be downloaded separately and copied to packages directory.
+Note: Cloning git repository or 'Download ZIP' doesn't include packages and they must be downloaded separately and copied to packages directory.

-## User interface
+## Scripts and user interface

+HstWB Installer consists of two main scripts:

+- HstWB Installer Setup: Setup script to configure settings, assigns and create new images.
+- HstWB Installer Run: Run script to execute configuration.

-The user interface for HstWB Installer is a console presented via powershell script.
-It can be started from:
+They are written in powershell scripts and user interface is a console and can be started from:

-- Start menu.
+- Start menu: If installed with msi installer.
-- Console either using powershell or run cmd files.
+- Console: Running cmd or powershell files.

 ## Settings and data files

-HstWB Installer uses the following settings files by default stored in users appdata directory "c:\Users\[username]\AppData\Local\HstWB Installer\":
+HstWB Installer uses the following settings files by default stored in users AppData directory "c:\Users\[username]\AppData\Local\HstWB Installer\":

 - Settings.ini: Configuration of image.
-- Assigns.ini: Configuration of assigns used for install and build self install modes.
+- Assigns.ini: Configuration of assigns used during installation for install and build self install modes.

+It's recommended to use the "HstWB Installer Setup" to configure an image installation as it handles configuration of both settings, assigns and create new images.
+For expert users the settings files can be edited manually using Notepad or a similar editor.

 Settings.ini example:
 ###